A Systematic Review on Foundation Models for Electrocardiogram Analysis: Initial Strides and Expansive Horizons: ECG-FM building pipeline

 Autoencoder-based reconstruction is also essential for developing pre-trained ECG-FMs.
 Autoencoders are capable of learning a compressed representation of input ECG data by encoding it into a lower-dimensional latent space and then reconstructing the original ECG input from this compressed representation.
 Models like variational autoencoders (VAEs) and denoising autoencoders (DAEs) have demonstrated outstanding performance in numerous downstream tasks, including ECG synthesis and cardiac disease detection.
 As an example, Auto-TTE~\cite{chung2023text} harnesses a vector-quantized VAE to compress the raw ECG signals and quantize them into discrete latent representations, thereby enhancing the resilience of synthetic ECG data through the integration of compressed ECG information.
+Furthermore, masked Autoencoders (MAEs), represent a widely adopted approach in ECG reconstruction, combining a masking strategy with autoencoder architecture~\cite{yang2022masked, mathew2024foundation, hu2023spatiotemporal}.
+By masking portions of the input ECG signals or plots, MAEs reconstruct the masked regions using an encoder-decoder structure.
+This technique enables MAE to effectively capture both local details (e.g., individual beats) and global structures (e.g., long-term heartbeat patterns), which is essential for robust representation learning~\cite{sawano2022masked, zhang2022maefe}.